quberoot/Health/Conditions/Cancer/FairCredibility/ReadMeDennisOpinion.md

 In my opinion currently.
 You 3 best bets for treating cancers are the following:

 1) [https://www.drlindai.com/](https://www.drlindai.com/) .
 The best.
 Also know as the Nicolos Gonzales/Kelly protocol.
+Involves taking proteolytic enzymes( dessicated pancreas).
 Advocates various diets ranging from near vegan to carnivore.
 2) [https://www.paleomedicina.com/en](https://www.paleomedicina.com/en) .
-The second best.
+The second best. involves a nearly all meat diet.
 Note: I'm fully aware of the Gerson therapy where they advocate a vegan diet.
 Interestingly Dr Gerson himself had raw calf liver juice along with the vegan diet in his original protocol which has been now discontinued.
 In my current opinion a vegan diet is never a good long term strategy for anyone.
 In some cases it can be even lethal to some individuals.
 3) [https://riordanclinic.org/what-we-do/high-dose-iv-vitamin-c/](https://riordanclinic.org/what-we-do/high-dose-iv-vitamin-c/) This is  used as an adjunct therapy not the main, I suspect because of the legality.